-On January 31, 1968, the Tet Offensive was in full swing, as the North Vietnamese Army and the Viet Cong moved to take over the city of Hue.
+On Jan.
+31, 1968, the Tet Offensive was in full swing as the North Vietnamese Army and the Viet Cong moved to take over the city of Hue.
 U.S. forces, including the 101st Airborne Division as well as the 1st Battalion, 327th Infantry and its Abu Company, rushed in to defend the city.

 Sgt.
 Joe Artavia was one of the men sent to defend Hue.
 Artavia was walking point at the head of a patrol pursuing North Vietnamese Army assault forces when he and his men were ambushed.
 What happened next would come to define a city’s special relationship with Vietnam veterans.

-Four months before his death, he wrote a letter to his sister, Linda Patterson, asking her to rally people from his hometown of San Mateo to write letters and send care packages.
-She did so and eventually succeeded in getting the city of San Mateo to officially adopt the 101st Screaming Eagles on March 4, 1968, just three weeks before Artavia was killed-in-action.
+Four months before his death, he wrote a letter to his sister, Linda Patterson, asking her to rally people from his hometown of San Mateo, California, to write letters and send care packages.
+She did so and eventually succeeded in getting the city of San Mateo to officially adopt the 101st Screaming Eagles on March 4, 1968, just three weeks before Artavia was killed in action.

 When Patterson learned of her brother’s death, she vowed to go to Vietnam and meet the men who served with her brother and personally thank them.